Even if you haven't seen the musical "Hamilton," its songs and memes are hard to escape.

 6. When NOT to Post

 Coming from a traditional news background, this concept was hard for me to grasp early on in my social media career.
-Take the insights you gain from social listening to weigh the cost and benefits of jumping into a conversation.
+Take the valuable insights you gain from social listening to weigh the cost and benefits of jumping into a conversation.
 What do you stand to gain?
 Lose?7.
 What Your Audience Needs from You

 Social listening is the best way to identify holes in your messaging.
 People aren’t shy on social media, and if they don’t understand something, they’ll let you know.
 If you’re getting the same question over and over again, odds are you haven’t answered that question well and you should reevaluate your messaging.8.
 With Whom You Should (or Should Not) Align